saltyorg/docs/docs/advanced/index.md

-In this section you will find various guides for advanced use cases.
+# In this section you will find various guides for advanced use cases